Tattoo Placement Guide

 Depending on your tattoo’s size and complexity, it may look better on some parts of the body versus others.
 A detailed portrait will look best on a flatter part of the body, such as your bicep or back, instead of squished onto your ankle.

 Simple and delicate tattoos, including small shape outlines or words, can go on smaller parts of your body, like on your fingers, behind your ear, or on your wrist.

 In general, some designs will look great wherever you decide to place them.
 Flowers are classic tattoos that you can place anywhere.
 A small, simple design may look great on your wrist or shoulder blade, while you can incorporate a more complex design on your arms, ribs, or legs.

 Is This Part of a Greater Design?

-If this isn’t your first tattoo, you may want to consider adding it to a larger design you already have.
+If this isn’t your first tattoo, you may like to consider adding it to a larger design that you already have.
 Are you working on building a sleeve?
 Are you planning on adding a feature design or a filler piece?
 Consider a design and spot that will work well with the tattoos you already have.